 In spite of that whole awkward at parties thing, I'm an experienced speaker and can talk to groups about parenting, adoption, social media and how much I love a dress with pockets.

-I'm a two-time producer of Listen to Your Mother in San Antonio and an alum of the 2015 Austin cast.
+I'm a three time producer of Listen to Your Mother in San Antonio and an alum of the 2015 Austin cast.
+Helping other women tell their stories of motherhood is a huge labor of love for me.

 I was a BlogHer Voice of the Year in 2015, which goes down as one of THE coolest experiences ever: